 - a section outlining the provisions of the Order in Council, including the modifications to the Building Act and Resource Management Act

-- advice for building owners who get a notice requiring them to secure the parapet and/or façade of their street-facing URM building within 12 months
+- advice for building owners who get a notice requiring them to secure the parapet and/or facade of their street-facing URM building

-- advice for affected councils who will be issuing notices under section 124 of the Building Act, as modified by the Order in Council
+- advice for affected councils who issued notices under section 124 of the Building Act, as modified by the Order in Council

 - advice for chartered professional engineers who will be designing solutions to secure parapets and/or facades.